energysistem/manuals/42430-Energy_Phone_Neo_4G/en/26-warranty_procedure.md

 ## <quick_guide> Warranty procedure

-Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manual, drivers and updates available, as the possibility to submit a query to the Technical Service or manage the warranty.
+Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manual, drivers and updates available, submit a query to the Technical Service or manage the warranty.

 1. You can check the availability of the user manual in your language at http://www.energysistem.com/guide/42430